 Hinged Ear Findings

-Leverbacks - are a premium earring findings.
-These findings have a hinge backing that securely snap into place behind the ear lobe.
+Leverbacks - are premium earring findings.
+These findings have a hinged backing that securely snaps into place behind the ear lobe.

 Ear Harp - shaped like a harp, these findings consist of a post and hinge backing that snaps in place for a secure hold.